scionsamurai/code-to-yaml-vector-search/README.md

   * **Empowering AI Assistants:** Chat with LLMs about your specific code, getting intelligent suggestions and analysis in real-time.
   * **Streamlining Code Updates:** Iteratively refine code with AI guidance, always ensuring the LLM understands the current state of your files.

+> **A Note on Development:**
+> This application has been leveraged by the author to develop and advance its own codebase since its earliest stages.
+Its growing utility has allowed the author to **phase out reliance on external LLM web interfaces entirely**.
+This self-reliance eliminates tedious manual steps and the context-switching headache of other tools, **centralizing the entire development workflow**—from intelligent code analysis to **streamlined Git operations**—all within a single, focused browser tab.

 ## Features

   * **Automated YAML Generation:** Converts your source code files into a structured, language-agnostic YAML format, focusing on code structure, documentation, and intent (no implementation details included\!).